Humphrys genealogy

 Edward worked as an agent for the Western Fur and Trading Company (established 1877).
 He is listed as a "Storekeeper" in Unga for them [Reeve].

-He later worked as an agent for the Alaska Commercial Company (which purchased the Western Fur and Trading Company in 1883).
+He worked as an agent for the Alaska Commercial Company (which purchased the Western Fur and Trading Company in 1883).
 He was their agent as at 1884.

 Gold was discovered on Unga Island in 1884 and there was a boom for many years.